icyphox/site/pages/blog/s-nail.md

 ## authentication

-With these out of the way, we can move on to configuring our account---authenticating IMAP and SMTP.
+With these out of the way, we can move on to configuring our account -- authenticating IMAP and SMTP.
 Before that, however, we'll have to create a `~/.netrc` file to store our account credentials.

 (This of course, assumes that your SMTP and IMAP credentials are the